-I am pleased to present the Popular Annual Financial Report for the fiscal year ending June 30, 2021.
+I am pleased to present the Popular Annual Financial Report for the fiscal year ending June 30, 2022.
 This report is part of our continuing effort to increase the transparency of Metro's financial information.
 It also provides insight into how we make decisions and set priorities.

 This report is an overview of Metro's expenditures and revenues for the fiscal year.
-A more complete report of all Metro funds and financial statements is in our Annual Comprehensive Financial Report, which can be found at www.oregonmetro.gov/financial-reports or by emailing financial-reports or by emailing financial-reports or by emailing financial-reports or by emailing finance@oregonmetro.gov.
+A more complete report of all Metro funds and financial statements is in our Annual Comprehensive Financial Report, which can be found at www.oregonmetro.gov/financial-reports or by emailing finance@oregonmetro.gov.

-The budget for fiscal year 2021 was driven by the strategic goals and key initiatives identified by the Metro Council that guide the agency and region towards the six desired regional outcomes.
-It was developed before the magnitude of the COVID-19 pandemic was fully understood and was modified multiple times during the year as the agency adapted to the changing circumstances.
+The budget for fiscal year 2022 was driven by the strategic goals and key initiatives identified by the Metro Council that guide the agency and region towards the six desired regional outcomes.
+Metro focused its efforts on recovery, both from the cuts experienced across the agency in response to pandemic-related economic impacts and from the pandemic itself.

-In Fiscal Year 2020-21, Metro's work included a focus on livability in the region, investing in core services and initiatives such as refreshing the region's 2040 vision with an updated plan for housing, employment, and land use, implementing voter-approved affordable housing, supportive housing services and parks measures, and working with partners to improve the market for plastics recycling and increase the composting of food scraps.
+In Fiscal Year 2021-22, Metro's work focused on investments in core services and initiatives to improve livability in the region, including refreshing the region's 2040 vision with an updated plan for housing, employment, and land use, implementing voter-approved housing and parks measures, and working with partners to improve the market for plastics recycling and increase the composting of food scraps.

 The organization also continues to deliver on and implement our goals for equity, diversity and inclusion.
-Council has made increasing the diversity of our workforce, increasing the percentage and dollar value of the contracts we award to minority and women owned, and emerging businesses, improving our relationships with historically underserved communities, and ensuring that all of the region's residents have access to the six desired regional outcomes a high priority for our departments.
+Metro Council has made increasing the diversity of our workforce, increasing the percentage and dollar value of the contracts we award to minority-owned, women-owned, and emerging small businesses, improving our relationships with historically marginalized communities, and ensuring that the people of greater Portland have access to the six desired regional outcomes a high priority for our departments.